janlindblad/netconf-transaction-id/draft-lindblad-netconf-transaction-id.md

 * Added a mechanism for returning the server assigned etag value in get-config and get-data.

+* Added section describing how the NETCONF discard-changes, copy-config, delete-config and commit operations work with respect to etags.

 * Added IANA Considerations section.

-* Removed many comments about open questions.
+* Removed all comments about open questions.

 --- back